What is a premature foal?

 Premature and dysmature foals are usually smaller than expected.
 They usually have a silky short coat, floppy ears and a domed head.

-What are the risk factors for a premature birth?
+What CAUSES a premature birth?

 There are many reasons for premature birth and the cause is sometimes unknown.